Cheryl Clyburn Crawford, Executive Director

 (617) 542-8683 ext.
 216

 Sara Brady joined MassVOTE in January, 2010.
-In her capacity as Policy Director she oversees legislative efforts to modernize election laws in Massachusetts.
-She also manages non-partisan “Get Out The Vote” activities ranging from voter registration drives, candidate surveys, candidate forums, and election protection efforts.
-Prior to joining MassVOTE, Sara worked for 5 years at Project Vote Smart, a national nonprofit that provides non-partisan political research.
-There she served, most recently, as National Director.
+In her capacity as Policy Director she oversees legislative efforts to modernize election laws in Massachusetts, including the historic comprehensive election reform bill signed into law in 2014.
+Sara also manages communications work as well as non-partisan “Get Out The Vote” activities ranging from voter registration drives, candidate forums, election protection efforts, and more.
+Prior to joining MassVOTE, Sara was the National Director at Project Vote Smart, a national nonprofit that provides non-partisan political research.
 Sara graduated from the University of California, Santa Barbara, with a Bachelor of Arts in Political Science and Black Studies.
 She also serves as a poll worker for the City of Boston.